HardysJin/atlas-track/README.md

 Navigate to the following project directory and then run the get data script to download test images.

-    cd $HOME/samples/python/contrib/atlas-track/get_sample_data.sh
+    cd $HOME/samples/python/contrib/object_tracking_video/get_sample_data.sh

 ### Sample Running

 **Note: If the development environment and operating environment are set up on the same server, skip step 1 and go to step 2 directly.**

-1. Run the following commands to upload the **atlas-track** directory in the development environment to any directory in the operating environment, for example, **/home/HwHiAiUser**, and log in to the operating environment (host) as the running user (**HwHiAiUser**):
+1. Run the following commands to upload the **object_tracking_video** directory in the development environment to any directory in the operating environment, for example, **/home/HwHiAiUser**, and log in to the operating environment (host) as the running user (**HwHiAiUser**):
       ```
-         scp -r $HOME/samples/python/contrib/atlas-track/  HwHiAiUser@xxx.xxx.xxx.xxx:/home/HwHiAiUser
+         scp -r $HOME/samples/python/contrib/object_tracking_video/  HwHiAiUser@xxx.xxx.xxx.xxx:/home/HwHiAiUser
          scp -r $HOME/samples/python/common/atlas_utils/   HwHiAiUser@xxx.xxx.xxx.xxx:/home/HwHiAiUser
          ssh HwHiAiUser@xxx.xxx.xxx.xxx
       ```